Powered by Volunteers

 - Each graduate has a wristband to board the bus; if they don’t have a wristband, send them to the volunteer table to get their wristband.
 If there’s any question, see the folks at the table.

-- In the event students have not signed up for the party, they can attend provided they have a form filled out and their parents/guardians bring them to the UMD party and pay for them in the registration area.
+- In the event students have not signed up for the party, they can attend provided they have a form filled out and their parents/guardians bring them to the Heritage Center party and pay for them in the registration area.

 - For questions, see the chairs of the transportation committee or the ANGP.